TylerEikenberg/Tylers-Game-of-War/README.md

 function is called that compares a card from each player against eachother and determines a winner.
 If there is a tie then war begins.
 In the __beginWar__ function the two previous cards in play
 are added to a new array __spoilsOfWar__ that will hold all of the cards that the winner of *war* will take  whenever they win. __spoilsOfWar__ also holds two new cards from each players decks,
 totaling *six* cards in the array.
 Then a card from each player is compared again to determine a winner.
-If the is another tie, __war__ begins again until a winner is determined.
+If there is another tie, __war__ begins again until a winner is determined.